Updated Date: June 13, 2022

 Customer acquisition and retention all cycles back to the quality of your marketing.
 No matter what type of business you run, your ability to reach customers can be the driving factor that increases sales.
 However, not all marketing efforts are created equal.

-Service-based marketing is designed to address the special challenges that a service-based business must deal with.
+Service-based business marketing is designed to address the special challenges that a service-based business must deal with.
 Adjusting your methods can have a huge impact on your bottom line.

 Businesses typically focus on one of two revenue streams: products or services.
 A product might be a kitchen sink, while the service is the plumber who repairs it.
 Each concept calls for a different approach to marketing.